It is a topical spray used on dogs to treat infected superficial lesions caused by bacteria.

 There should be no severe side effects.
-Long-term use of this medicine can lead to overgrowth of non-susceptible organisms such as fungi and yeast.
+Long-term use of this medicine can lead to the overgrowth of non-susceptible organisms such as fungi and yeast.

 Stick with the medication and talk to your trusted vet about any side effects that show out of the ordinary or seem bothersome to your pet.

 What happens if I forget to apply a dose of Betagen Topical Spray?

 Apply the missed dose as soon as possible.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and apply the next one as directed.
 Do not apply a double dose of the medicine.